 - Heribert Hirt (KAUST, Saudi Arabia) – “Harnessing the power of deserts for fortifying plants to climate change”

-- Monica Höfte (Ghent University, Belgium) – Title to come
+- Monica Höfte (Ghent University, Belgium) – "The importance of plant health for one health"

 - Pere Puigdomènech (CRAG, Spain) – “Role of scientists in debates on sustainable food production”